A Journey to Kreisau

 Read the Playwright/Director’s notes, Excerpted Comments,

-and Production Chronology for A Journey to Kreisau
+for A Journey to Kreisau

 Karski

 In determining the focus of his second play about resistance, Marc wished to look at Polish resistance and immediately thought of Jan Karski whose compelling book, Story of a Secret State, Marc had read as a boy.
 Freya von Moltke strongly encouraged Marc in this choice of a subject for his next play, titled simply, Karski.
 Jan Karski, sometimes referred to as the man who tried to stop the Holocaust, joined the Polish Underground Army at the outset of the German occupation of his country.
 He served as courier between underground groups in Poland and the government in exile in London.
-With breathtaking courage and subterfuge, he smuggled himself into the Warsaw ghetto to witness what was happening there and then (in a borrowed Ukranian guard’s uniform) entered an extermination camp in Eastern Poland.
+With breathtaking courage and subterfuge, he smuggled himself into the Warsaw ghetto to witness what was happening there and then (in a borrowed Ukranian guard’s uniform) entered a Nazi extermination camp in Eastern Poland.
 He was so horrified by what he saw that he made the perilous journey across Nazi-occupied Europe to report first-hand to Western leaders in England and in the U.S. His reports were generally received with disbelief as being too outrageous to be true.
 Karski remained in the U.S., teaching at Georgetown University until his death in 2000.

 Read the Playwright/Director’s notes, Excerpted Comments,

-and Production Chronology for Karski
+and Production Chronology